asanetargoss/HardcoreAlchemy/README.md

 * [Tough as Nails](https://www.curseforge.com/minecraft/mc-mods/tough-as-nails) - Thirst
 * [Minecraft Comes Alive](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/1280154-mc-1-12-x-minecraft-comes-alive-v6-0-0-millions) and/or [Village Box](https://www.curseforge.com/minecraft/mc-mods/village-box) - Villager alternatives

-Finally, the Hardcore Alchemy capstone mod integrates with many magic mods.
+Finally, there is integration with many magic mods.

 There is a lot more in terms of mod selection, configuration, and tweaking, in order for a hardcore modpack to work well.
-The stakes are so high, that issues which would be small annoyances in a typical modpack can become deal-breakers that ruin the experience.
-In the hardcore respawn case, there is an additional issue of balancing what the player gets to retain after death.
-So, keep that in mind. :)
+Please exercise discretion when selecting punishing mechanics for your modpack and be mindful of the player's time. :)

 ## Developing/building